groupoid/henk/README.md

 * OCaml model is 150 LOC.
 * Erlang model is 300 LOC.
-* Elixir implementation (with front end language) is 2000 LOC.
+* Elixir implementation (with front language and Berarducci schemes) is 1400 LOC.

 ### `Henk.Lexer` — `lib/henk/lexer.ex`